dev4hobby/amazon-japan-vinyl-alert/README.md

 1. Clone the repository
 2. Install the dependencies
 3. Check your AWS Key
+4. Add layer on your AWS console and check your `arn` or layer
-4. create a `config.dev.json` file in the `serverless` directory
+5. create a `config.dev.json` file in the `serverless` directory
-5. Deploy
+6. Deploy

 ```bash
 npm -i -g serverless